OP Stack

 Both cases would cause honest challengers to lose bonds (unless the Guardian stepped in).
 Potential impact is managed through the introduction of a number of safeguards within the OptimismPortal and FaultDisputeGame contracts.

-Safeguards Within OptimismPortal
+Safeguards within OptimismPortal

 The OptimismPortal contract includes various security mechanisms that allow the Guardian and SystemOwner roles to collaborate to prevent invalid proposals from impacting withdrawals.